For an optimal view of our website, please rotate your tablet horizontally.

 The Museum has an important collection of Japanese art of the Edo period.
 The collection was bought by Prince Henry II of Borbone, Count of Bardi during his travels to Asia, bewteen 1887 and 1889.
 A selection of its more than 30.000 objects are on display, including swords and daggers, Japanese armours, delicate enamel objects and precious porcelains, with wide sections dedicated to Indonesian and Chinese art.

-(Summary from the Museum's website and other sources)
+(Summarized information from the website of the museum and other sources.)